 What I Actually Found

 The friendship this book chronicles over 300 pages lasted more than fourteen years.
-There is a sadness the book leaves you with, both because of the friendship that crashed and burned and the heaviness of the Trump power on our country when they are described as having a “lack of character” and “lack of common decency” by someone who knew them so well (334).
+There is a sadness the book leaves you with.
+It’s sad because of the friendship that crashed and burned and the heaviness of the Trump power on our country when the Trumps are described as having a “lack of character” and “lack of common decency” by someone who knew them so well (334).

 Purchase your copy here and decide for yourself: